fhellwig/pkglogger/README.md

 ### Log Directory

-Log files are written to the `logs` directory of the package requiring the `pkglogger` module.
+Log files are written to the `logs` directory.
+This directory is created if it does not exist.
+The default location of the `logs` directory is in the directory of the closest `package.json` file (see [`read-pkg-up`](https://www.npmjs.com/package/read-pkg-up)).
 This can be overridden by setting the `LOG_DIR` environemnt variable.
 The directory is created if it does not exist.

 ### Log File

-The name of the each log file is created from the name of the package requiring the `pkglogger` module to which is appended the current date and the `.log` extension.
+The name of the each log file is created from the name of the closest `package.json` file (see [`read-pkg-up`](https://www.npmjs.com/package/read-pkg-up)).
+The current date and the `.log` extension are appended to the package name to create the filename.
 This can be overridden by setting the `LOG_FILE` environment variable.
 The `log.latestLogFile` getter returns the path of the most-recent log file or `null` if no log files exist.

 ### Number of Log Files